the-via/keyboards/.github/pull_request_template.md

 - [ ] The VIA support for this keyboard is **MERGED** in QMK master already **(MANDATORY)**
 - [ ] The VIA definition follows the guide here: https://caniusevia.com/docs/layouts
 - [ ] I have a V3 JSON version for this keyboard definition.**(MANDATORY)**
+- [ ] I have formatted the JSON file to have consistent formatting with the rest of the repository.
 - [ ] I have tested this keyboard definition using VIA's "Design" tab.
 - [ ] I have tested this keyboard definition with firmware on a device.
 - [ ] I have assigned alpha keys and modifier keys with the correct colors.